benediktpabinger/CCSD-Transition1x/README.md

 $ cd Transition1x
 $ pip install .
 ```
-if you want to run the ase\_db.py example instead to install dependencies
+if you want to run the ase\_db.py example or generate the dataset from scratch, instead install dependencies by running

 ```
 $ pip install '.[example]'